 Just like dev doesn’t work without test, dev and test don’t work without refactoring.
 There are many cases where refactoring is a key player in making the code testable (but I’ll write about it some other time).

 I’ve never been in a scouts’ camp but I hear they’re supposed to leave it in better shape than they found it.
 In the same spirit, a developer should leave the code in a cleaner state than she found it.

 Two issues immediately arise, though: First, refactoring takes time.
 Correct.
 Reorgs also take time, yet we do them.
 Refactoring takes less time and provides faster results.

-The second issue is that constantly refactoring will make the system change all the time.
+The second issue is that constant refactoring will make the system change all the time.
 Changing names, changing structure.
-Won’t that be counter productive?
+Won’t that be counterproductive?
 Won’t that inhibit maintenance?
-“I’m used to look for method err4get and now someone renamed it”.
+“I’m used to looking for method err4get and now someone renamed it”.
 The idea is that refactoring should make the system more maintainable.
 If it makes it less maintainable – don’t do it.
-Names should be clearer, structure should be easier to understand, easier to test and change.
+Names should be clearer, the structure should be easier to understand, and easier to test and change.
 Getting into a state of mind that we’re not afraid to make changes in our code is a healthy thing.

 Every time your organization goes through another reorg you should ask yourself when did you invest such efforts in your codebase.
 Codebase reorg should happen all the time, on small scale, getting the code ready for the coming business challenges.